-- 1) Ratios per inhabitants and per Gross Domestic Product (GDP).
-The number of inhabitants was obtained from Wikipedia and the GDP was obtained from the List by the United Nations (2012) accessed in http://en.wikipedia.org/wiki/List of countries by GDP %28no-minal%29; and - Percentage respect to the same ratio applied to Europe.
+- Ratios per inhabitants and per Gross Domestic Product (GDP).
+The number of inhabitants was obtained from Wikipedia and the GDP was obtained from the List by the United Nations (2012) accessed in http://en.wikipedia.org/wiki/List_of_countries_by_GDP%28nominal%29; and - 2) Percentage respect to the same ratio applied to Europe.
 In this work, Europe was considered as the addition of the 28 Members States (MS) and the 12 Associated Countries to the Framework Programme (AC).